mesege1/globalterrorism/README.md

 ![residual_analysis](https://github.com/mesege1/globalterrorism/assets/135185712/8f42f32d-11cb-4e8d-9da3-ec81f5c8bf2b)
 - The residual analysis shows this dataset has higher residual values with many outliers.
 It may affect the model's performance and predictions.
 ## Conclusion
 There are multi-facets of social factors that contribute to violent extremism.
 This project reviewed terrorism activities during the GWOT era and found correlations between education level, GDP per capita, and terrorism incidents.
-Although we found a weak relationship between features (education level & GDP) and the target (incident count), we identified the patterns of two social factors and applied the model to future prediction.
+Although we found a weak relationship between features (education level & GDP) and the target (incident count), we identified that education level is more significant in terrorism incidents.
+However, this prediction inevitably requires additional social variables for the optimized prediction.
+With these results, I will continue to discover other features that contribute to participation in terrorism.
 ## Future data chanllenge
 - The current data exploration revealed the possibility of more significant social factors contributing to violent extremism.
 Without changes, the status quo repeats.
 Therefore, the focus must emphasize discovering whether unequal social status and lack of opportunities cause vulnerable children to join VEOs and, if so, how to mitigate them from being influenced by extremist groups.
 In addition, further analyses must explore how to implement and improve the education system in unstable countries while preserving their cultural values and traditions.
 - Future data exploration example; 1) "Not in Education, Employment, or Training" (NEET), 2) child labor index, or 3) any other children's risk index.
 Once we find the correlation, we can implement the support plan.